achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ####Annotation type statement

 An annotation type statement declares the type (annotation class) of the surrounding annotation.
-It is a [simple statement](#statements) which has as a single argument a name of [class reference constant](#class-reference-statement), which in turn specifies the annotation class as shown in the following EBNF expression:
+It is a [simple statement](#statements) which has as a single argument a name of [class reference constant](#class-reference-statement), which in turn specifies the annotation class as defined in the following EBNF expression:

     ::ebnf
     annotation type statement = 'type', class reference, ';' ;